airbrake/sharpbrake/README.md

 Configuration
 -------------

-Before using the library and its notifiers, you must to configure them.
+Before using the library and its notifiers, you must configure them.
 In most cases, it is sufficient to configure only one, default, notifier.

 ```csharp